-One of most common prepping mistakes is not storing your emergency supplies covertly disguised or hidden.
-Keeping those supplies out of view, even from friendly guests who visit your home, is a good idea.
+When the “stuff hits the fan”, you could be a target if your supplies are not disguised or hidden.
+Keeping these out of view, even from friendly guests who visit your home, is a good idea.

 There are creative ways you can keep your stash hidden.
 Some of my favorites are do-it-yourself projects you can knock out in a matter of a day or two.

-Staircase – You can turn nearly any indoor staircase into a secret storage spot by making each step into a drawer.
-You can easily find step-by-step instructions on Google by simply searching for “stair drawers” and “DIY.”
+Staircase – Almost any indoor staircase can become a secret storage spot.
+Find step-by-step instructions on Google by searching for “stair drawers” and “DIY.”

-Window Bench – Utilize unused space beneath a large window inside your home by building a DIY storage bench.
+Window Bench – Take the unused space beneath a large window inside your home by building a storage bench.
 This is a perfect way to store larger items such as emergency water, food or even a generator.
 Add decorative pillows and do your best to hide the fact that the bench contains storage.

-Toe-Kick Hideaway – There’s so much unused space underneath your kitchen cabinets right behind the toe kicks.
+Toe-Kick Hideaway – There’s plenty of unused space underneath your kitchen cabinets right behind the toe kicks.
 If you have basic carpentry skills and tools, this is a perfect storage project.

-Air Vent/Return – Build a dummy air vent or air return to secretly store small items.
+Air Vent/Return – Build a dummy air vent or air return for small items.
 Do not use working air vents and returns, which can damage supplies.

 Interior Door –This is a perfect place to store cash.
 Drill a hole in the top of any door.
 Size the hole to fit a cylinder, such as a small mailing tube.
 Roll up cash and insert for safe storage.

 Spare Bed – If you have a guest bedroom, this is a perfect place to store larger emergency supplies.
-Purchase a lift-up bed frame for maximum under-bed storage space.
-You can also buy an inexpensive bed with storage from IKEA.
-This type of bed storage can be highly visible, so you’ll need a long blanket to cover drawers.
+Buy a lift-up bed frame for the most under-bed storage space.

-Old Appliances – There typically isn’t power during a disaster, so the last thing an intruder will care about is an old, outdated appliance.
-A large TV can be hollowed out for storage.
-An old washer/drier set has ample storage.
+Old Appliances – There may not be power during a disaster, so the last thing an intruder will care about is an old, outdated appliance.
 Remove the insides of any old appliance and fill it with supplies.
 Store them away where it makes sense, such as in your garage or shed.

-Backyard – You can easily bury emergency supplies in your yard.
-Use weatherproof containers or food-grade buckets, which are perfect for canned food and water.
-Just be sure to make yourself a map of where items are buried because it will be easy to forget.
+Backyard – You can bury emergency supplies in your yard.
+Use weatherproof containers which are perfect for storing food and water.
+Be sure to remember where items are buried, because it can be easy to forget.